rikosintie/pingSVI/README.md

 # pingSVI
 From sh run | i ^interface|^_ip address parses subnets and pings all host.
 Populates switch's arp table.

 NOTE: This script only runs on Linux/MAC.
 I will try to add Windows support in the future.
+You can also use the Windows Subsystem for Linux.
+I use the Ubuntu 18.04 version but I would think any Linux subsystem would work.
+Microsoft has an [FAQ](https://docs.microsoft.com/en-us/windows/wsl/faq) on WSL.

 I was tasked with replacing the core and edge switches for a customer.
 They had added a SCADA network which wasn't well documented and had many HP/Ricoh printers, three SANs, many Ubiquti wireless bridges connecting remote sites and four VWare ESXi hosts.